-Finding out which archetype your brand is gives it personality and meaning – it’s the image you will want to present to the world.
+Finding out which archetype your brand is, will help give it personality and meaning – it’s the image you will want to present to the world.

 It will help you create an authentic and magnetic brand that represents you and your soul mission so you can move forward, get visible, and gain credibility.

-You will also get a good understanding for colours and the feel of your brand.
+You will also get a good understanding of colours and the feel of your brand.

 Your archetype will also ultimately encourage brand loyalty.